davidfoliveira/node-proletariat/README.md

 ## System messages

-The client supports sending system messages to the manager and to all the workers by using `systemMessage(msg,callBack)` method.
-The supplied message will be sent and `sysmsg` event will be fired on the manager and on all the workers.
-The `callBack` function will be called only when everybody got the message.
+Clients and workers support sending system messages to the manager and to all other clients and workers by using `systemMessage(msg[,opts,callBack])` method.
+The supplied message will be sent and `sysmsg` event will be fired on the manager and/or on all the clients/workers.
+The `callBack` function will be called only when all the recipients get the message.

+`systemMessage()` supported options:

+`to` - The destination of the message.
+The supported destinations are: `MANAGER` - for sending only to the manager process; null - for sending to everybody; an available client ID - for sending just to a specific client or worker.

 Example (manager):